peterkhe1999/CheatSheet/OSCP/README.md

 ```

 Include the above script in a Microsoft Word document:
-- Navigate to the **Insert** ribbon, and click the **Object** menu.
-Choose the **Create from File** tab and select our newly-created batch script, `launch.bat`.
+- Navigate to the **Insert** ribbon > Click the **Object** menu > Choose the **Create from File** tab > Select our batch script, `launch.bat`.
-- Check the **Display as icon** check box and choose Change Icon to pick a different icon for it and enter a caption, which is what the victim will see, rather than the actual file name.
+- Check the **Display as icon** check box and choose **Change Icon** to pick a different icon for it and enter a caption, which is what the victim will see, rather than the actual file name.

-Like Microsoft Word, Microsoft Publisher allows embedded objects and ultimately code execution in exactly the same manner, but will not enable **Protected View** for Internet-delivered documents.
+Like Microsoft Word, Microsoft Publisher allows embedded objects and ultimately code execution, but will not enable **Protected View** for Internet-delivered documents.

 # Public Exploits

 The **Browser Exploitation Framework (BeEF)** tool focuses on client-side attacks executed within a web browser.

-Browse to http://127.0.0.1:3000/ui/panel using the default credentials beef/beef to log in
+Browse to `http://127.0.0.1:3000/ui/panel` using the default credentials `beef/beef` to log in

 ```bash
 beef-xss